Pilbara Housing Supply Office

 What the Pilbara Housing Supply Office is doing

-With staff based on the ground in both Port Hedland and Karratha, the PHSO is working directly within our communities to address these challenges.
+With staff based on the ground in both Port Hedland and Karratha, we are working locally to address these challenges.

-By partnering closely with DevelopmentWA, the Department of Housing and Works, the Department of Planning, Lands and Heritage, local government authorities, financial institutions, and industry stakeholders, the PHSO is working to unlock land and smooth the path for residential delivery.
+We are partnering with DevelopmentWA, the Department of Housing and Works, the Department of Planning, Lands and Heritage, local government authorities, financial institutions, and industry stakeholders, to unlock land and smooth the path for residential delivery.